DonJayamanne/bowerVSCode/README.md

 # Bower

-Provides access to most of the Bower commands from within Visual Studio Code Interactive prompts built into the IDE.
+Provides access to most of the Bower commands from within Visual Studio Code

+Bower Command interactive prompts built into the IDE.

 ##Features
 * Create bower.json using interactive prompts (bower init)